-1. Have you been arrested, cautioned, convicted or reprimanded since completing your last enhanced CRB/DBS Disclosure check?
+1. enhanced CRB/DBS Disclosure check?

+Yes / No (please delete as applicable)

 If yes, please give details

-1a.Is your name included on the 'Disclosure and Barring Service (DBS)Children's BarredList' or the equivalent Welsh, Northern Irish or ScottishLists as someone unsuitable to work withchildren?
+1a.
+List' o childre Is your name included on the 'Disclosure and Barring Service (DBS) Children's Barred r the equivalent Welsh, Northern Irish or Scottish Lists as someone unsuitable to work with en?

+Yes / No (please delete as applicable)

 If yes, please give details.

-2. Have you received any convictions, cautions, court orders relating to the care of children, reprimands or warnings or other grounds for disqualification from the appointment under the Childcare (Disqualification) Regulations 2016 NB - disqualification is not the same as being barred by the DBS and includes:-
+- Have you received any convictions, cautions, court orders relating to the care of children, ands or warnings or other grounds for disqualification from the appointment under the are (Disqualification) Regulations 2016 NB - disqualification is not the same as being barred the DBS and includes:-

-- being cautioned for or convicted of certain violent and sexual criminal offences against children and adults; - grounds relating to the care of children (including where an order is made in respect of a child under the person's care); - having registration refused or cancelled in relation to childcare or children's homes or being disqualified from private fostering;
+• being cautioned for or convicted of certain violent and sexual criminal offences against children and adults; grounds relating to the care of children (including where an order is made in respect of a child under the person's care); having registration refused or cancelled in relation to childcare or children's homes or being disqualified from private fostering;

+Yes / No (please delete as applicable)

 If yes, please give details

 3. Do you live in a household where any person has received any convictions, cautions, court orders, reprimands or warnings or other grounds for disqualification (same as above) from the appointment under the Childcare (Disqualification) Regulations 2016 e.g is anyone in your household subject to Multi-Agency Public Protection Arrangements (MAPPA) or on a Sex Offenders Prevention Order (SOPO) or the Sex Offenders Register (SOR) or have they ever been?

+Yes / No (please delete as applicable)

 If yes, please give details

-I certify that the information given by me on this self-disclosure form is true to the best of my knowledge and I understand that if subsequently I am found to be materially incorrect, my employer will be entitled to terminate my employment without notice.
+erminate my employment without notice.

-Name (please print clearly):
+lame (please print clearly):

-Signed:

-Dated:
+igned:

+Pated:

 Please return your completed declaration in a sealed envelope to the Headteacher or Chair of Governors (if appointment is for the position of Headteacher) marked Private and Confidential.